 Any kind of unusual academic or professional growth opportunity is highly valued at the medical school level, especially if the experience will enhance your expertise or guide the direction of your medical education and special interests.
 Hopefully, you’ve planned to complete these activities before the scheduled start date for medical school but if there are unforeseeable changes to the timeline and/or new developments have emerged (either of which would need to be well explained), it is appropriate to ask for a deferral for these situations.

-3. Some schools will accept deferrals based on personal reasons while others do not.
+- Research which schools will accept deferrals based on personal reasons and which will not.

-4. If you have a valid personal reason or family emergency, I recommend speaking with an advisor and/or a representative at the schools where you have been accepted.
+- If you have a valid personal reason or family emergency, speak with an advisor and/or a representative at the schools where you have been accepted.